The Board of Directors and Committees of the Board of Directors

-A new director, on appointment, is briefed on the activities of the Company.
+A new Director, on appointment, is briefed on the activities of the Company.
 Professional induction training is also given as appropriate.
-The Chairman briefs non-executive directors on issues arising at Board meetings if required and non-executive directors have access to the Chairman at any time.
+The Chairman briefs Non-executive Directors on issues arising at Board meetings if required and Non-executive Directors have access to the Chairman at any time.
 Ongoing training is provided as needed.
-Directors are continually updated on the Group’s business and on insurance and on issues covering pensions, social, ethical, environmental and health and safety by means of Board presentations.
+Directors are continually updated on the Group’s business by means of Board presentations on insurance as well as issues covering pensions, social, ethical, environmental and health and safety.

-Each director is appraised through the normal appraisal process.
+Each Director is appraised through the normal appraisal process.
 The Chief Executive is appraised by the Chairman, the executive Board members by the Chief Executive and the non-executive Board members by the Chairman.
-Each director has access to the services of the Company Secretary if required.
+The Senior Independent Director seeks the views of all the Directors on the performance of the Chairman and discusses their combined views with him.
+Each Director has access to the services of the Company Secretary if required.

-The non-executive directors are considered by the Board to be independent of management and are free to exercise independence of judgement.
-They have never been employees of the Company nor do they participate in any of the Company’s pension schemes or bonus arrangements.
-They receive no other remuneration from the Company other than the directors’ fees.
+The Non-executive Directors are considered by the Board to be independent of management and are free to exercise independence of judgement.
+The Non-executive Directors have never been employees of the Company nor do they participate in any of the Company’s pension schemes or bonus arrangements.
+They receive no remuneration from the Company other than the Directors’ fees.

 The Audit Committee

-The Audit Committee (“the Committee”) is established by and is responsible to the Board.
-It has written terms of reference.
-Its main responsibilities are:
+The Audit Committee (‘the Committee’) is established by and is responsible to the Board.
+The terms of reference of the Audit Committee include the following responsibilities: